Types of grief

 Usually occurs when a person’s grief or loss isn’t able to be acknowledged or is one that society does not accept as valid.

-Reactions of grief that may include disturbed sleep, anti-social behaviours, phobias and thoughts of self-harm or suicide.
+Reactions of grief may include disturbed sleep, anti-social behaviours, phobias and thoughts of self-harm or suicide.